SButtan93-dev/NubixEngine/Engine/README.md

 # Nubix Engine
-DX12 Engine with deferred rendering (Point light and indirect with PBR) and Physx 5.3.
+DX12 Engine with deferred rendering (Point and indirect lights with PBR) and Physx 5.3.